ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 1. **Elect a root switch or bridge**.
 Each bridge is assigned a unique bridge ID, usually formed from a priority concatenated with the MAC address of one of the bridge ports.
 The bridge or switch with the lowest bridge ID is elected as the root bridge.
 2. **Elect a root port on each non-root bridge**.
 Each bridge (except the root bridge) computes the _root path cost_, i.e. cost of the path to the root bridge, through each port.
 Then, the _root port_ is elected - the one with the lowest root path cost.
 3. **Select a designated bridge and port on each network segment**.
 The bridge on each network segment with the lowest root path cost will be selected as the designated bridge, and the port that connects that bridge to the network segment is the designated port.
 (The bridge ID is used as the tie-breaker in case there are multiple bridges on a network segment with the same root path cost.)
 4. **Set bridge ports' states**.
-On a bridge that is not the root, only designated ports can forward frames on a network segment.
+On a bridge that is not the root, only root ports or designated ports can forward frames on a network segment.
 Other bridge ports are set to the "blocked" state.

 In this experiment, we will create a topology with a loop, then watch as the spanning tree algorithm creates a logical loop-free topology.